MicrosoftDocs/windows-dev-docs/windows-apps-src/security/microsoft-passport-login.md

 ---
 # Create a Windows Hello login app

-This is Part 1 of a complete walkthrough on how to create a Windows 10 UWP (Universal Windows Platform) app that uses Windows Hello as an alternative to traditional username and password authentication systems.
+This is Part 1 of a complete walkthrough on how to create a Windows 10 and Windows 11 UWP (Universal Windows Platform) app that uses Windows Hello as an alternative to traditional username and password authentication systems.
 The app uses a username for sign-in and create a Hello Key for each account.
 These accounts will be protected by the PIN that is setup in Windows Settings on configuration of Windows Hello.

 This walkthrough is split into two parts: building the app and connecting the backend service.
 When you're finished with this article, continue on to Part 2: [Windows Hello login service](microsoft-passport-login-auth-service.md).